-Use Office Supplies for Portion Control by Jessica Hodges
+Use Office Supplies for Portion Control

 Ever since I saw this article about using office supplies for portion control I have been comparing the food I’m eating, while I’m working, to the supplies on my desk.
 It’s great to have an obvious visual sitting right in front of you, reminding you about how much you should or should not be eating.
 These are the guidelines they suggest:

 A computer mouse is about the size your baked potato, rice or pasta serving should be.

 A C.D. is about the size of a 1oz. piece of lunch meat.
 Have 2-3oz. on your sandwich.